Mod 10 (Ch 14) - Competition

 type of niche partitioning that occurs only where two species occur together

-when 2 spp differ only when together vs when alone
+the 2 spp differ only when together; when alone, they exhibit the same characteristics

 (see example 14.17 in book: chipmunk spp. in mountain ranges)